Mixed Motives and Geometric Representation Theory in Equal Characteristic: Mixed Stratified Tate Motives

 We choose the isomorphisms such that $\un_X(i)[j]$ corresponds to $\kk$ sitting in degree $(i,j)$ in $\kk\modules^{\Z\times\Z}$ and $\kk$ sitting in degree $i$ with respect to the grading and cohomological degree $-j$ in $\Derb{\kk\modules^\Z}$.

 Note that this equips $\DT{X}$ with a natural t-structure.
 We denote the $j$-th cohomology functor by

-and by $\DT{X}^{\leq n}$, resp. $\DT{X}^{\leq n}$, the full subcategories of objects $E\in\DT{X}$ with $\pazocal H^j(E)=0$ for all $j>n$, resp. $j<n$. \end{proposition} \begin{proof} Follows from Corollary \ref{coro:fieldChowGroups}. \end{proof} We can now proceed to the general case.
-Since our category should to be closed under taking Verdier duals and other reasonable combinations of the six functors, we have to assume that $(X,\Ss)$ fulfils an additional condition: \begin{definition} $(X,\Ss)$ is called \emph{Whitney-Tate} if and only if for all $s,t\in\Ss$ and $M\in \DT{X_s}$ we have $j_t^*j_{s*}M\in \DT{X_t}$. \end{definition} From now on we always assume that $(X,\Ss)$ is Whitney-Tate.
-In \cite{SoeWe} it is shown that (partial) flag varieties and other examples are indeed Whitney-Tate. \footnote{In Proposition A.2. \cite{SoeWe} gives a sufficient condition for a stratified scheme to be Whitney-Tate, involving the existence of certain resolutions of singularities of the closure of strata.
+\end{proposition} \begin{proof} Follows from Corollary \ref{coro:fieldChowGroups}. \end{proof} We can now proceed to the general case.
+Since our category should be closed under taking Verdier duals and other reasonable combinations of the six functors, we have to assume that $(X,\Ss)$ fulfils an additional condition: \begin{definition} $(X,\Ss)$ is called \emph{Whitney--Tate} if and only if for all $s,t\in\Ss$ and $M\in \DT{X_s}$ we have $j_t^*j_{s*}M\in \DT{X_t}$. \end{definition}

+From now on we always assume that $(X,\Ss)$ is Whitney--Tate.
+In \cite{SoeWe} it is shown that (partial) flag varieties and other examples are indeed Whitney--Tate\footnote{In \cite[Prop{.}A.2]{SoeWe} Soergel--Wendt give a sufficient condition for a stratified scheme to be Whitney--Tate, involving the existence of certain resolutions of singularities of the closure of strata.
 In one step of the proof they use absolute purity, which is not proven for our formalism.
-But here relative purity actually suffices, and the proposition still applies in our setting.} \begin{definition} The category of \emph{stratified mixed Tate motives} on $X$, denoted by $\DMT{\Ss}{X,\kk}=\DMT{\Ss}{X}$, is the full subcategory of $\H(X)$ consisting of objects $M$ such that $j_s^*M\in \DT{X_s}$ for all $s\in \Ss$. \end{definition} \begin{remark} Because we assumed $X$ to be Whitney-Tate, we could have also required the equivalent condition $j_s^!M\in \DT{X_s}$ for all $s\in \Ss$, see \cite[Remark 4.6]{SoeWe} \end{remark}
+But here relative purity actually suffices, and the proposition still applies in our setting.}. \begin{definition} The category of \emph{stratified mixed Tate motives} on $X$, denoted by $\DMT{\Ss}{X,\kk}=\DMT{\Ss}{X}$, is the full subcategory of $\H(X)$ consisting of objects $M$ such that $j_s^*M\in \DT{X_s}$ for all $s\in \Ss$. \end{definition} \begin{remark} Because we assumed $X$ to be Whitney--Tate, we could have also required the equivalent condition $j_s^!M\in \DT{X_s}$ for all $s\in \Ss$, see \cite[Lemma 4.4, Remark 4.8]{SoeWe}. \end{remark}